yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Google has a free service called [Results About You](https://support.google.com/websearch/answer/12719076), that allows you to search for your data and ask for it to be deindexed.

 ## People Search Sites

+### 💐 BeenVerified
+Find your information and opt out of [people search](https://www.beenverified.com/app/optout/search) and [property search](https://www.beenverified.com/app/optout/address-search).
+BeenVerified also owns PeopleLooker and PeopleSmart.
+Be aware that BeenVerified only allows one opt-out per email address, so you may need to reach out via email for additional opt-outs.
+You will need to confirm your opt-out request by clicking on a link sent to you via email.

+### 💐 CheckPeople
+Look for [your contact info](https://checkpeople.com/do-not-sell-info).
+If it shows up, select your record for removal.
+You will need to fill out your name and email address and solve a captcha.
+You will receive an email which will require you to confirm your opt-out request.

+### 💐 ClustrMaps
+[Find your information](https://clustrmaps.com/), and then [remove it](https://clustrmaps.com/bl/opt-out).
+It will ask you to check off anything associated with your account that you want removed.

+### 💐 Dataveria
+[Find your information](https://dataveria.com/).
+Opt out by entering the specific profile URL you find into the [opt-out form](https://dataveria.com/ng/control/privacy).
+You will need to confirm your opt-out request by clicking on a link sent to you via email.
+If the opt-out form doesn’t work, you can send each profile URL in a separate email to <support@federal-data.com>, but the company may redirect you back to the site that doesn’t work.
+(The link currently on the site bounces.)
+Stand by for an update once we find a more consistent working method.

+### 💐 Intelius
+[Find your information](https://www.intelius.com/).
+Opt out by emailing <support@mailer.intelius.com>, calling 1-888-245-1655, or [filling out a form](https://suppression.peopleconnect.us/login).
+If you’re told that Intelius can't find your account, you may need to confirm your mailing address, phone number, old email addresses, or other information via email.
+(As always, make sure Intelius already has the information before providing it.)
+Intelius owns Addresses.com, Addresssearch.com, Anywho, Classmates, DateCheck, Instant Checkmate, InstantPeopleFinder, iSearch, LookUpAnyone, Peopleconnect.us, PeopleFinder, PeopleLookup, Phonesbook, Publicrecords, Spock, Truthfinder, US Search, and Zabasearch.

+### 💐 📞 MyLife
+[Find your information](https://www.mylife.com), and then [opt out](https://www.mylife.com/ccpa/index.pubview).
+Although this is CCPA-focused, non-California folks have successfully removed their profiles.
+However, another option is to email your removal request to <privacy@mylife.com> with your name and a link to your profile.
+MyLife will try to get you to create an account with a copy of your driver’s license to submit a profile removal request, and we’ve received reports that emailing the <info@mylife.com> or <removalrequests@mylife.com> email addresses will require a phone call to (888) 704-1900.
+Previously, calling that number and pressing 2 allowed you to be removed from MyLife (and Wink.com) after providing your name, age, date of birth, email address, current mailing address, and a previous mailing address, but this no longer appears to be the case.
+(It also appears that you can sign up for a free membership to remove your reputation profile, though not your personal information such as your home address.)

+### 💐 Nuwber
+[Find your information](https://nuwber.com/).
+Try to opt out on the [removal form](https://nuwber.com/removal/link).
+Try "filter by state" to isolate the "person" URL you need.
+Don’t bother trying to get a full report; it’ll just waste your time with multiple steps and deceptive design trying to get you to pay for a subscription.
+If the URL you generate doesn't work in the form or you run across other problems, take a screenshot of your results and send them to <support@nuwber.com>, asking them to opt you out.

+### 💐 PublicDataUSA
+Find [your information](https://www.publicdatausa.com/).
+Copy the URL with your results and enter it along with your name and email address on the [remove page](https://www.publicdatausa.com/remove.php).

+### 💐 Radaris
+Find [your information](https://radaris.com/).
+You can ignore sponsored links that take you to other sites.
+It is possible you do not have a Radaris listing even if you find sponsored links.
+Once you find your information you can remove it in one of two ways.
+If your information has a "View Profile" button, copy the URL.
+Use the URL to complete [a series of forms](https://radaris.com/control-privacy), hitting “next” and waiting for new pages to load.
+If your information does not have a "View Profile" button, copy the text of your information or take a screenshot of it.
+Write an email to [customer-service@radaris.com](mailto:customer-service@radaris.com).
+Include your information and ask them to take it down.
+They will send you an automatic reply telling you to use the online form.
+Respond to their automatic reply to tell them the form does not accept your information.
+You may need to reply to them several times before they confirm removal.

+### 💐 SmartBackgroundChecks
+Find [your information](https://www.smartbackgroundchecks.com/).
+Then, [opt out](https://www.smartbackgroundchecks.com/optout).
+This will likely also remove your information from PeopleFinders.

+### 💐 💰 Spokeo
+Find [your information](https://www.spokeo.com/search) and remove your information by entering the URL of the profile you want removed and your email address on the [opt-out page](https://www.spokeo.com/optout).
+Make sure to scroll down to the grammatically incorrect “opt out your information” section.
+You will need to confirm your opt-out request by clicking on a link sent to you via email.
+Unfortunately, we’ve received reports that Spokeo retains removed information for paid accounts, even if it doesn’t show up in free searches.
+It may be worth paying for a $1 trial to see if the data is still showing up even after you have opted out.

+### 💐 That’s Them
+Find [your information](https://thatsthem.com/).
+If it shows up, try to [opt out](https://thatsthem.com/optout).
+Do not click on the Spokeo identity theft protection link, as it is a paid product.

+### 💐 📞 💰 White Pages
+Find [your information](https://www.whitepages.com/), and then [opt out](https://www.whitepages.com/suppression_requests).
+You will need to provide a phone number and enter an opt-out code when you receive the phone call.
+Opt-out information [is available](https://support.whitepages.com/hc/en-us/articles/115010106908-How-do-I-edit-or-remove-a-personal-listing).
+You can also [send a request form](https://support.whitepages.com/hc/en-us/requests/new).
+(I am including multiple options because these sites have a tendency to disappear.)
+Sometimes, information is removed from White Pages but not White Pages Premium, so make sure to double-check for your listing.
+Unfortunately, it may not be possible to opt out of White Pages Premium pages without an account.
+White Pages also owns [411.com](https://www.411.com/), so check for your information there.
+The opt-out is the same.
+You may need to verify your opt-out by receiving an automated voice call and entering a four-digit code into your phone.

 ### ☠ Acxiom